opencv/opencv/modules/core/doc/basic_structures.rst

 --------------
 .. cpp:function:: size_t Mat::step1(void) const

-    Returns normalized step
+    Returns a normalized step.

-The method returns the matrix step, divided by :func:`Mat::elemSize1()` .
-It can be useful for fast access to arbitrary matrix element.
+The method returns a matrix step divided by :func:`Mat::elemSize1()` .
+It can be useful to quickly access an arbitrary matrix element.

 .. index:: Mat::size